What Is the Fibonacci Spiral? How to Use It (2026)

 How to draw a Fibonacci Spiral on your trading chart

 Structural placement identifies the starting anchor and expansion points required to align a Fibonacci Spiral with current market momentum.
-The process requires precision but is learnable with practice.
+The process requires precise execution across four critical steps.

-Real trading example: On EUR/USD, a Fibonacci Spiral was anchored at the Q1 2026 low (1.0500), with its third arc intersecting the 1.0850 price level exactly as a Morning Star Pattern formed on the daily chart.
-This confluence of geometry and candlestick pattern confirmed the reversal zone.
-Price bounced 120 pips off the spiral arc, confirming the “convergence” zone and reaching the next Fibonacci extension target within three sessions.
+Real trading example: In Q1 2026, a Fibonacci Spiral was anchored at the quarterly low, with its third arc intersecting the 1.0850 price level exactly as a bullish morning star formed.
+The price bounced 120 pips off the spiral arc, confirming the “convergence” zone and reaching the next Fibonacci extension target within three sessions.
 Past performance is not indicative of future results.

-💡 KEY INSIGHT: The geometric rhythm of the spiral also inspired concepts inside [Elliott Wave Theory], where Fibonacci-based structures guide wave counts and long-term market forecasts.
-Elliott Wave practitioners use Fibonacci ratios to project where wave 5 of an impulse will end, and the spiral provides a visual representation of where waves contract and expand.
+💡 KEY INSIGHT: The geometric rhythm of the spiral also inspired concepts in Elliott Wave Theory, where Fibonacci-based structures guide wave counts and long-term market forecasts.

 Fibonacci Spiral vs. Time Projection: A Comparison